Why beneficiary designations are important

 Because beneficiary designations are so important, keep these things in mind in your estate planning:

 1. Remember to name beneficiaries.
 If you don’t name a beneficiary, one of the following could occur:

 - The account or policy may have to go through probate.
 This process often results in unnecessary delays, additional costs, and unfavorable income tax treatment.

 - The agreement that controls the account or policy may provide for “default” beneficiaries.
 This could be helpful, but it’s possible the default beneficiaries may not be whom you intended.

 2. Name both primary and contingent beneficiaries.
 It’s a good practice to name a “back up” or contingent beneficiary in case the primary beneficiary dies before you.
 Depending on your situation, you may have only a primary beneficiary.
 In that case, consider whether a charity (or charities) may make sense to name as the contingent beneficiary.

 3. Update for life events.
 Review your beneficiary designations regularly and update them as needed based on major life events, such as births, deaths, marriages, and divorces.

 4. Read the instructions.
 Beneficiary designation forms are not all alike.
 Don’t just fill in names—be sure to read the form carefully.

 5. Coordinate with your will and trust.
 Whenever you change your will or trust, be sure to talk with your attorney about your beneficiary designations.
 Because these designations operate independently of your other estate planning documents, it’s important to understand how the different parts of your plan work as a whole.

 8. Use caution when naming a trust as beneficiary.
-Consult your attorney or CPA before naming a trust as beneficiary for IRAs, qualified retirement plans, or annuities.
-There are situations where it makes sense to name a trust — for example if:
+Consult your attorney or CPA before naming a trust as beneficiary for IRAs, employer-sponsored retirement plans, or annuities.
+There are situations where it makes sense to name a trust—for example if: